NB-prog/NB-prog/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Enjoy coding a lot, love to find the solution to a problem.
-- 🎓 &nbsp; Studying MS in Computer Science at University at Buffalo, New York.
+- 🎓 &nbsp; MS in Computer Science at University at Buffalo, New York.
 - 🌱 &nbsp; Learning more about Full Stack Development, Software Engineering and Machine Learning.
-- 💼 &nbsp; Looking for an internship opportunity in Software development or Machine Learning.
+- 💼 &nbsp; Working as a Software Developement Engineer at AWS ElasticBeanstalk and AWS AppRunner Services.

 <h3> 🛠 &nbsp;Tech Stack</h3>